opendatalu/local-files-udata-harvester/README.md

 - mimeType: MIME type of the files which are synced.
 - overwrite: true if the existing files should be overwritten

+## Proxy
+If your network connection depends on a proxy, you must set the `https_proxy` environment variable.
+Example: `export https_proxy="http://myproxy:8080"`

 ## Run

 You can launch the synchronization with the command `npm run main`.